54corbin/job-hunter/docs/prd/index.md

-# Offer Hunter Brownfield Enhancement PRD
+# Job Hunter Brownfield Enhancement PRD

 This document has been sharded into multiple files.
 Please see the sections below for details.